spraakbanken/swell-project/Error_code_book.md

 ### M-other

-_Ambigeous cases with several possible target hypothesies - to be applied when there is no convincing arguments for any  other morphological code._
+_Ambigeous cases with several interpretaions  - to be applied when there is no convincing arguments for any  other morphological code._

 **Examples**